marklisi1/marklisi1.github.io/_pages/cv.md

 Summary
 ======
 Former SWE @ U.S. Dept. of Veterans Affairs with a strong background in machine learning, data science, and a passion for tackling practical challenges with AI.
 Equipped with 7 years of experience in Python and relevant libraries including Pandas, TensorFlow, and PyTorch, applying advanced deep learning techniques to solve real-world problems.
-Currently pursuing a master’s degree in computer science at Yale University and a summa cum laude graduate of Tulane University.
+M.S. in computer science at Yale University and a summa cum laude graduate of Tulane University.

 Education
 ======
-* M.S. in Computer Science, Yale University, 2024 (expected)
+* M.S. in Computer Science, Yale University, 2024
   * Relevant Coursework:
     * Trustworthy Deep Learning
     * Topics in Applied ML
     * Natural Language Processing
     * Computer Vision
     * Deep Learning on Graph-Structured Data

 * B.S. in Computer Science, B.S. in Mathematics, Tulane University, 2021, summa cum laude
   * Relevant Coursework:
     * Data Science